ChengJin-git/LPPN/codes/how-to-run.md

 ## Training instructions

+In `Generate_MS_MTF_Kernels.m` and 'Generate_PAN_MTF_kernels.m`:
+- Change the sensor type variable `sensor` at line 14.
+- Run the script and move the generated kernel to the destinated training foler.

 In `training.py`:

 - Modify the train/validation data input in .mat format
 - Change the `image_size` to the dataset input
-- Change the MTF kernel input according to the dataset settings in the comments
+- Change the MTF kernel input according to the dataset settings according the comments of the file
 - Change the normalizaition scale according to the worldview level of the corresponding datasets

 In `model.py`: